Introducing Enchant: Premium AI Tools, Without Another Subscription

 Agents are spending money without controls, limits, or governance.
 Enterprises need a control layer to move agentic payments from experimentation to production.

-The largest opportunity for agentic payments isn't consumer commerce — it's the enterprise.
+Enterprise workflows are the largest opportunity for agentic payments.
 Companies deploying AI agents need financial infrastructure designed for autonomous economic actors.